sarthak-p/Airport-Project/CONTRACT.md

 ## Signatures

-I, Sarthak Patipati (spati20), a to the terms of this contract.
+I, Sarthak Patipati (spati20), agree to the terms of this contract.
 I, Carter Smith (carters3), agree to the terms of this contract.
 I, , agree to the terms of this contract.
 I, , agree to the terms of this contract.